tus/tus-resumable-upload-protocol/protocol.md

 be changed.

-In order to indicate that this extension is supported by the server it MUST include the `streams` element in the `TUS-Extension` header.
+In order to indicate that this extension is supported by the server it MUST include the `stream` element in the `TUS-Extension` header.

 #### Example

 After creating a new upload using the [File Creation](#file-creation) extension, 100 bytes are uploaded.
-The next request transfers additional 100 bytes and the total entity length.
+The next request transfers an additional 100 bytes and the total `Entity-Length`.
 In the end of this example the server knows that the resource will have a size of 300 bytes but only the first 200 are transferred.

 **Request:**